-People experience care and support at a basic level, focused on tasks and routines, that does not treat people as individuals entitled to personalised care.
-The quality of people's experience is negatively affected because staff do not know the person or use their personal plan to enhance both the care provided and their social interactions.
+People experience care and support, that does not treat them as individuals entitled to personalised care.
+The quality of people's experience is negatively affected because staff do not know the person.
+Staff are unclear about the support required or how to provide it in line with the individual's needs and wishes or use their personal plan to enhance the care provided and their interactions with the person.

-There is a lack of recognition of people's interests, culture or past life, including sexuality, spirituality or important relationships, with little acknowledgement of the importance of this for each person.
+There is a lack of recognition of people's interests, culture or past life, including sexuality, gender identity, spirituality or important relationships, with little acknowledgement of the importance of this for each person.